 Post-Implementation: The implementation of the policy can be evaluated to determine its level of effectiveness.
 With that information, the community can make informed decisions about allowing a policy to remain as-is, make modifications, or replace a policy entirely.

-The WG believes that a set of guiding principles can help be integrated into the policy development process to help garner the benefits as described above.
+The WG believes that a set of guiding principles can assist with evolving the culture to fact-based issue analysis and decision making.
+However, no authoritative location exists to document principles, but did guide the DMPM’s deliberations in formulation other recommendations.

 5.3.3.2 Preliminary Recommendations:

-The WG recommends that the following set of principles be integrated into the policy development process.

-[Recommendation 0: TBD]

-improve the way in which Consensus Policies are developed and help ensure that the most critical registrant, registry, and registrar issues are addressed

-evolve culture to better informed, fact-based policy development and decision making

-base deliberations and decisions on tangible evidence as opposed to “gut feeling” or anecdotal evidence

-instill notion of continuous improvement to the policy process and effectiveness consensus policy implementations

-care and safeguards should be used where sensitive data may reveal confidential business practice and/or impede upon anti-competitive practices
+The WG makes no recommendations in regards to this charter question, but based on the observations several recommendations are presented under the other charter questions.

 5.3.3.3 Preliminary level of consensus for this recommendation

-The WG appears to have rough consensus for this recommendation, but it should be noted that no formal consensus call was undertaken.
-Such a formal consensus call will be conducted once the recommendation is finalized following review of the public comments received on this Initial Report.
+N/A

 5.3.3.4 Expected impact of the proposed recommendation

-The WG would welcome any additional input as part of the public comment forum on the expected impact of the proposed recommendation that should be considered as part of the WG deliberations going forward.
+N/A

 Charter Questions D, E, and F